 The course is mostly for beginner inside and outside sales reps.
 But old hands at marketing will know that no matter the course level, there’s always something new to learn.
 It’s a great choice for everybody.

 Hubspot’s Inbound Sales Certification Sales

-Hubspot’s inbound sales course is also a good option if a bit light on material.
+Hubspot’s inbound sales course is also a good option if your inside sales reps are a bit light on material.

-It’s free, so if you’re on a tight budget this one is definitely for you!
+It’s free, so if your inside sales training is on a tight budget, this one is definitely for you!

 Best Inside Sales Blogs You Should Follow

 Follow these sales blogs for more about how inside sales can benefit you: